Asbestos on Navy Ships

 Asbestos on Patrol Boats

-During World War II, patrol boats allowed the U.S. Navy to quickly hit larger ships with torpedoes.
+During World War II and beyond, patrol boats allowed the U.S. Navy to quickly hit larger ships with torpedoes.
 More than 500 of these ships relied on asbestos-containing materials.

 Patrol boats that used asbestos included: